Akankshasingh1005/desktopapp_to_do_list/README.md

 A pastel pink to-do list desktop application built with ElectronJS.
 It features a soft, pixel-style UI with a date display, task tracker, and progress bar — all packed in a cute design.

-## Features

-- Day and date display
-- Add, check, and remove tasks
-- Progress bar with live percentage
-- Pixel-style font and soft visuals
-- Desktop-ready using Electron

 ## Learning Purpose

 This project was created while I was learning how to build desktop applications using ElectronJS.